 Hilton Makkah Convention Centre

 The Hilton Makkah Convention Centre for me is considered one of the best properties for value, especially for Elite Hilton members.
 You can read my review of the hotel here.

-The hotel is a little further by walk, like 8 minutes but they also offer a shuttle to take you to the bottom of the street near Hilton Suites, this is especially useful for small kids and elderly.
+The hotel is a little further by walk, like 8 minutes but they also offer a shuttle to take you to the bottom of the street near Hilton Suites, this is especially useful for small kids and the elderly.
 The property is new and very big and does offer great views of the Haram courtyard plus their lounge is excellent and offers dinner options in the executive lounge with cooked meals, unlike Conrad.

 Prices are also very good with the off-peak season starting from £80 a night.
 I didn’t really mind the location and when I went I expected a longer walk, the only thing is it’s a little steep.
-You can find good prices when booking on a Hilton sale.
+You can find good prices when booking a Hilton sale.

-Check out the Tripadvisor reviews here, if you are booking on a sale book on the Hilton website directly especially if you have Gold status.
+Check out the Tripadvisor reviews here, if you are booking a sale book on the Hilton website directly especially if you have Gold status.
 If you don’t then you might want to consider Hotels.com as they give you a reward night after every 10.

 The Makkah Hotel is what used to be the Hilton and then Millenium Hotel Makkah.
 They have both left the property so now it is called just Makkah Hotel and Makkah Towers.

 The property is one of the closest and best options for Haram but it is one of the oldest in the area so it does need a good refurbishment.
 It seems they did some light facelift but nothing major.